Azure-Samples/azure-intelligent-edge-patterns/factory-ai-vision/Tutorial/Shell-installer-Tutorial.md

 10. Choose cpu to correspond to Edge device.
 ![arch_img](https://github.com/linkernetworks/azure-intelligent-edge-patterns/blob/feat/cascade-dev/factory-ai-vision/assets/step8_20210904.png?raw=true)

 11. The installation will be scheduled to complete.
-Please wait.
 <br/> You can check the deployment status on the [Azure portal](https://portal.azure.com/#home)
+<br/>It takes to get everything deployed and till then the IOT console will temporarily show error, please wait.

 12. After installation is completed, please check your device to get the IP address,
 <br/> Properties-> Networking -> Public IP address